 Following the grant of the new Premises Licence, the new management team oversaw an extensive redesign of the Premises, including a considerable reduction in the size of the roof terrace, and the creation of a dedicated ground floor smoking area.
-These redevelopment works (along with an associated regularisation of planning) were ultimately delayed by the COVID-19 global pandemic but are still underway and progressing forward.
-The premises is, as are all nightclubs, currently closed and will remain so until the closure provisions of the Health Protection (Coronavirus, Restrictions) (England) Regulations 2020 are repealed.
+These redevelopment works (along with an associated regularisation of planning) were ultimately delayed by the COVID-19 global pandemic and were completed for the premises to open.